Skip to content

 United StatesQatarIran

-The IRGC's pledge of "complete obedience and self-sacrifice in carrying out the divine commands of the Guardian Jurist" arrived within hours of Sunday evening's announcement.
-Iran's armed forces, intelligence services, and security institutions followed with their own pledges.
-President Pezeshkian — whose authority had disintegrated over the preceding days through an apology, a de-escalation order, and an escalation threat within 24 hours — endorsed the selection as "the will of the Islamic community to strengthen national unity."
+IRGC pledged 'complete obedience and self-sacrifice in carrying out the divine commands of the Guardian Jurist' within hours of Mojtaba Khamenei's appointment.
+Iran's armed forces, intelligence services, and all major security institutions followed with pledges of allegiance.
+President Pezeshkian endorsed the selection as 'the will of the Islamic community to strengthen national unity.'

 The Assembly of Experts has never publicly split on a succession.
 Eight members boycotted — and their names remain unpublished.